Approximate Constraint Satisfaction Requires Large LP Relaxations: What is Sherali--Adams?

 We will argue that the two versions of Sherali--Adams are equivalent for the problems we consider, in the sense that each relaxation in one hierarchy is captured by a relaxation in the other hierarchy of comparable size (at most a polynomial factor more constraints).

-We remark that our relaxations are equivalent to the viewpoint of Sherali--Adams as a collection of mutually-consistent ``local distributions over assignments.'' \Dnote{} This viewpoint was used in previous works for proving lower bounds.
+We remark that our relaxations are equivalent to the viewpoint of Sherali--Adams as a collection of mutually-consistent ``local distributions over assignments.'' \Dnote{TODO: maybe better to explain this term instead of using square quotes} This viewpoint was used in previous works for proving lower bounds.
 These previous works show that this viewpoint captures the power of Sherali--Adams.
 We will argue that this viewpoint is indeed equivalent to the Sherali--Adams hierarchy.